qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/mobile_tablet_switch.rst

 ``device.type`` to determine the layout mode.
 Tablet layout mode is active by default, if environment variable is ``desktop`` or ``tablet``.

-How Page Manager arrange pages
+How page manager arrange pages
 ==============================

 The class ``qx.ui.mobile.page.Manager`` works with instances of ``qx.ui.mobile.page.NavigationPage``.